P. M. Kunhiraman Nambiar

 P. M. Kunhiraman Nambiar (30 July 1905 – 25 November 1998) was an Indian politician and freedom fighter.
-He represented Koilandi in the first and second Kerala legislative assembly.
-He was one among the prominent leaders in reorganizing the Congress Socialist Party which went to disarray after a faction of the Congress Socialist Party in Kerala evolved into the Communist Party in 1939.
+He represented Koilandi in the first and second Kerala Legislative Assembly.
+He was among the prominent leaders who reorganized the Congress Socialist Party, which went to disarray after a faction of the Congress Socialist Party in Kerala evolved into the Communist Party in 1939.

 Early life and education

 Nambiar did his education from Azhikode South Elementary School.
 After passing the 5th standard, he continued his studies in a Sanskrit school called Kacheripara.
 After two years of Sanskrit studies, he then continued his studies at Rajas High School under the management of King Chirakal.
 Nambiar became a student at Kannur Municipal High School after completing his 8th standard.

 He started showing interest in politics during his college time.
 In the nationwide agitation against the Simon Commission, Kunjiraman organized several college students to boycott the Simon Commission which led to his suspension from college.
 After the suspension was lifted, he continued his education.
-During his year second year at college, he suffered a severe injury during gymnastics practice that ended his college education.
+During his second year at college, he suffered a severe injury during gymnastics practice that ended his college education.